 New road will have huge environmental impact

-Shropshire County Council have proposed to create the North West Relief Road to link Churncote roundabout to Battlefield roundabout which is set to cut through 75m of a SSSI and 25m of an ancient woodland as well as impacting multiple priority species in Shropshire.
+Shropshire County Council have proposed to create the North West Relief Road to link Churncote roundabout to Battlefield roundabout which is set to pass within 40m of Alkmondpark Coppice (Ancient Woodland) and 80m of Hencott Pool (SSSI and RAMSAR site).

 For years Shropshire Wildlife Trust and other community groups have fought the road.
 It will: